She's Out of Control

-She's Out of Control is a 1989 American independent coming of age comedy film directed by Stan Dragoti.
-Starring Tony Danza, Ami Dolenz and Catherine Hicks.
+She's Out of Control is a 1989 American independent coming of age comedy film directed by Stan Dragoti, starring Tony Danza, Ami Dolenz and Catherine Hicks.
 The original music score was composed by Alan Silvestri.
 The film was marketed with the tagline "She was Daddy's little girl.
 Now she's at that age when girls go wild, guys go crazy and Dads go nuts".
 The film was shot with the working title Daddy's Little Girl.

 Plot

-Widower Doug Simpson is a radio manager from California who lives with his two daughters, Katie and Bonnie.
-When Katie turns 15, she feels it is time to start looking more grown up.
+Widower Doug Simpson is a radio station manager from California who lives with his two daughters, Katie and Bonnie.
+When Katie turns 15, she feels that it is time to start looking more grown up.
 She has been dating Richard, the boy next door, whom her father adores, since middle school.
 In addition, her unflattering wardrobe has been complemented by her thick glasses and full set of braces.
 When Doug leaves on a business trip, Katie transforms herself into a beauty with help from her father's girlfriend Janet Pearson.

 When Doug returns, he is shocked to find boys from every walk of life interested in dating Katie.
-When his obsession with Katie and her boyfriends reaches extreme limits, Janet suggests that Doug needs psychiatric help and he seeks out an expert who gives him advice that goes wrong whenever it is applied.
+When his obsession with Katie and her boyfriends reaches extreme limits, Janet suggests that Doug needs psychiatric help and he seeks out Dr. Herman Fishbinder, an expert who gives him advice that goes wrong whenever it is applied.
 Through the latter half of the film, Katie has three boyfriends, two of whom she eventually stops dating.
 At the film's ending, Katie takes a class trip to Europe and reunites with Richard again – at which point Bonnie, her younger tomboy sister, begins her own dating spree.
-Doug also finds out the "expert" was anything but, as he never had a daughter himself.
+Doug also finds out that the "expert" Dr. Fishbinder was anything but, as he never had a daughter himself.